winthers/scriptincluder/README.md

 Type: `String`
 Default value: `''`

-A string used to prepend to the included scripts src.
+A string used to perpend to the included scripts src.

 ```js
   options.rootPath + filePath